-American Express: Unanimous
+Unanimous (opens in new tab)

 In J.D.
 Power's 2018 U.S. Credit Card App Satisfaction Study, American Express ranked #1 and for good reason.
 In the latest redesign, users have access to features like a map that introduces nearby Amex offers, a real time transaction activity timeline that displays payment status, as well as on-the-spot fraud alerts and verification.
 Additionally, Touch ID and Face ID login (on supported devices), plus 3D Touch give you quick access to features so you can get the most out of your Membership.
 If you're a holder of the The Platinum Card® from American Express or Centurion (black) card, you will see additional features such as the ability to search for airport lounges and a new restaurant booking feature.

-Discover: Another top pick
+Another top pick (opens in new tab)

 Discover's app gets similarly high ratings in the app store for its design and functionality.
 Users can enable Quick View to see a snapshot overview without having to log into individual accounts.
 When you do log in, you can use a 4-digit passcode or Touch ID.
 From there on, you can view your transactions and balances, access rewards, and activate Discover's 5% quarterly, rotating bonus categories (limited to first $1,500 per quarter).

-Capital One: Apple Watch too!
+Apple Watch too! (opens in new tab)